manishsahani1234/Arpalink/README.md

 # Arpalink - Your Local Search Partner

 ## Overview
-The Arpalink User Management System is a Java-based application that allows users to manage their accounts, including adding new users and retrieving a list of all registered users.
-This application utilizes a MySQL database to store user information.
+The Arpalink Your Local Search Partner(Service Provider) is a Java-based application that  This application utilizes a MySQL database to store local service information.

 ## Project Structure
 /arpalink-user-management